services

 - Grafana Alloy as a log collection agent.
 Previously, I used Promtail.

-- Loki as a log ingester for Promtail.
+- Grafana Loki as a log ingester for Alloy.

 Monitoring/Observability